msfreaks/EvergreenAdmx/README.md

 A sample .xml file that you can import in Task Scheduler is provided with this script.

+`Breaking change starting from 2112.1`

+Windows 11 was added to the script, and that means the -WindowsVersion parameter was substituted with -Windows10Version and -Windows11Version.
+These MUST be used and for the same Windows version as any 'Include' options you provide.

+From this version the 'Includes' will default to "Windows 11", "Microsoft Edge", "Microsoft OneDrive", "Microsoft Office".

 `Breaking change starting from 2101.2`